AztecProtocol/aztec-v1-specification/README.md

 12. If the resulting transfer instruction fails, the transaction is `reverted`, otherwise control is returned to `Note Registry A`

 13-15.
-If the transaction is successful, control is returned to `ACE`, followed by `zkERC20 A` and `zk-dApp`.
+If the transaction is successful, control is returned to `ACE`, followed by `zkAsset A` and `zk-dApp`.

-16. Following the successful completion of the confidential transfer (from both `zkERC20 A` and `zkERC20 B`), control is returned to `caller`.
+16. Following the successful completion of the confidential transfer (from both `zkAsset A` and `zkAsset B`), control is returned to `caller`.
 It is assumed that `zk-dApp` will emit relevant transfer events, according to the ERC-1724 confidential token standard.

 ## The rationale behind multilateral confidential transactions

 The above instruction demonstrates a practical confidential cross-asset settlement mechanism.
 Without `ACE`, a confidential digital asset could only process a transfer instruction after validating the instruction conforms to its own internal confidential transaction semantics, a process that would require validating a zero-knowledge proof.

-This would result in 3 distinct zero-knowledge proofs being validated (one each by `zk-dApp`, `zkERC20 A`, `zkERC20 B`).
+This would result in 3 distinct zero-knowledge proofs being validated (one each by `zk-dApp`, `zkAsset A`, `zkAsset B`).
 Because zero-knowledge proof validation is the overwhelming contributor to the cost of confidential transactions, this creates a severe obstacle to practical cross-asset confidential interactions.

-However, by subscribing to `ACE` as the arbiter of valid proofs, these three smart contracts can work in concert to process a multilateral confidential transfer having validated only a single zero-knowledge proof (this is because the `bilateral-swap` proof produces transfer instructions that lead to two balancing relationships.
-Whilst `zkERC20 A` and `zkERC20 B` do not know this (the proof in question could have been added to `ACE` *after* the creation of these contracts), `ACE` does, and can act as the ultimate arbiter of whether a transfer instruction is valid or not.
+However, by subscribing to `ACE` as the arbiter of valid proofs, these three smart contracts can work in concert to process a multilateral confidential transfer having validated only a single zero-knowledge proof (this is because the `Swap` proof produces transfer instructions that lead to two balancing relationships.
+Whilst `zkAsset A` and `zkAsset B` do not know this (the proof in question could have been added to `ACE` *after* the creation of these contracts), `ACE` does, and can act as the ultimate arbiter of whether a transfer instruction is valid or not.

 Whilst it may apear that this situation requires AZTEC-compatible assets to 'trust' that ACE will correctly validate proofs, it should be emphasized that `ACE` is a completely deterministic smart-contract whose code is fully available to be examined.
 No real-world trust (e.g. oracles or staking mechanisms) is required.
 The source of the guarantees around the correctness of AZTEC's confidential transactions come from its zero-knowledge proofs, all of which have the properties of completeness, soundness and honest-verifier zero-knowledge.

 # Validating an AZTEC proof

-AZTEC zero-knowledge proofs can be validated via `ACE.validateProof(uint24 proofId, address sender, bytes calldata proofData) external returns (bytes memory proofOutputs)`.
+AZTEC zero-knowledge proofs can be validated via `ACE.validateProof(uint24 _proof, address sender, bytes calldata data) external returns (bytes memory proofOutputs)`.

-The `bytes proofData` uses a custom ABI encoding that is unique to each proof that AZTEC supports.
+The `bytes data` uses a custom ABI encoding that is unique to each proof that AZTEC supports.
 It is intended that, if a contract requires data from a proof, that data is extracted from `bytes proofOutputs` and not the input data.

-If the `uint8 category` inside `proofId` is not of type `UTILITY`, `ACE` will record the validity of the proof as a state variable inside `mapping(bytes32 => bool) validatedProofs`.
+If the `uint8 category` inside `_proof` is not of type `UTILITY`, `ACE` will record the validity of the proof as a state variable inside `mapping(bytes32 => bool) validatedProofs`.

 If the proof is not valid, an error will be thrown.
 If the proof is valid, a `bytes proofOutputs` variable will be returned, describing the instructions to be performed to enact the proof.
 For `BALANCED` proofs, each individual `bytes proofOutput` variable inside `bytes proofOutputs` will satisfy a balancing relationship.